 We operate on a global basis and are exposed to the risk that our financial condition, results of operations and cash flows could be impacted by changes in foreign currency exchange rates.
-To mitigate the volatility and uncertainty of our exchange rate risk, we entered into foreign currency forward contracts with major institutions related to our primary currencies of the British Pound Sterling, Indian Rupee, Euro and Philippine Peso.
-As of February 28, 2023, these forward contracts hedge a portion of our foreign currency transaction exposure ranging from 25% to 75% over their respective hedged periods.
+As of May 31, 2023, we maintained a series of foreign currency forward contracts to hedge a portion of our exposures related to our primary currencies of the British Pound Sterling, Indian Rupee, Euro and Philippine Peso.
+To mitigate our currency exposure, we entered into these contracts to hedge between 25% to 75% of our projected operating expenses, denominated in our primary foreign currencies, over their respective hedge periods, ranging from the fourth quarter of fiscal 2023 through the third quarter of fiscal 2024.
 We do not enter into cash flow hedges for trading or speculative purposes.